thejjw/cache-killer-chrome-extension/README.md

 - `browsingData`: To clear browser cache
 - `storage`: To save extension settings (enabled state, mode, domain list)
 - `declarativeNetRequest`: To modify HTTP headers
-- `activeTab`: To reload tabs when toggling
-- `tabs`: To create URL configuration window
+- `tabs`: To create domain configuration window
 - `<all_urls>`: To work on all websites

 ## Files Structure